dagster-io/dagster-quickstart/README.md

 # Dagster Quickstart

-Get up-and-running ASAP with a Quickstart Dagster project.
-Open the project in GitHub Codespaces and start building data pipelines with no local installation necessary.
+Get up-and-running with a Dagster quickstart project -- open the project in a GitHub Codespace and start building data pipelines with no local installation necessary.

 ## Getting started